cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/essay-2.md

 Excellent papers can be written adopting all kinds of positions on the question.
 We are interested in how well you articulate your thesis and defend it using specific evidence and examples.

-- Jean Eisenstaedt, “The low-water mark of general relativity, 1925-1955,” in Einstein and the History of General Relativity, ed.
-Don Howard and John Stachel (Boston: Birkhäuser, 1989), 277-292.
+- Jean Eisenstaedt, “The low-water mark of general relativity, 1925–1955,” in *Einstein and the History of General Relativity*, ed.
+Don Howard and John Stachel (Boston: Birkhäuser, 1989), 277–292.
-- Matthew Stanley, “‘An expedition to heal the wounds of war’: The 1919 eclipse and Eddington as Quaker adventurer,” Isis 94 (2003): 57-89.
+- Matthew Stanley, “‘An expedition to heal the wounds of war’: The 1919 eclipse and Eddington as Quaker adventurer,” *Isis* 94 (2003): 57–89.
-- Loren Graham, “Do mathematical equations display social attributes?,” Mathematical Intelligencer 22, no. 3 (2000): 31-36.
+- Loren Graham, “Do mathematical equations display social attributes?,” *Mathematical Intelligencer* 22, no. 3 (2000): 31–36.
-- Joshua Goldberg, “US Air Force support of general relativity, 1956-1972,” in Studies in the History of General Relativity, ed.
-J. Eisenstaedt and A. J. Kox (Boston: Birkhäuser, 1988), 89-102.
+- Joshua Goldberg, “US Air Force support of general relativity, 1956–1972,” in *Studies in the History of General Relativity*, ed.
+J. Eisenstaedt and A. J. Kox (Boston: Birkhäuser, 1988), 89–102.
-- David Kaiser and Dean Rickles, “The price of gravity: Private patronage and the transformation of gravitational physics after World War II," Historical Studies in the Natural Sciences 48 (2018): 338-379.
+- David Kaiser and Dean Rickles, “The price of gravity: Private patronage and the transformation of gravitational physics after World War II," *Historical Studies in the Natural Sciences* 48 (2018): 338–379.
-- Dan Kennefick, “Gravitational waves and the renaissance of general relativity,” in Kennefick, Traveling at the Speed of Thought: Einstein and the Quest for Gravitational Waves (Princeton: Princeton University Press, 2007), 105-123.
+- Dan Kennefick, “Gravitational waves and the renaissance of general relativity,” in Kennefick, *Traveling at the Speed of Thought: Einstein and the Quest for Gravitational Waves* (Princeton: Princeton University Press, 2007), 105–123.
-- Benjamin Wilson and David Kaiser, “Calculating times: Radar, ballisic missiles, and Einstein’s relativity,” in Science and Technology in the Global Cold War, ed.
-Naomi Oreskes and John Krige (Cambridge: MIT Press, 2014), 273-316.
+- Benjamin Wilson and David Kaiser, “Calculating times: Radar, ballistic missiles, and Einstein’s relativity,” in *Science and Technology in the Global Cold War*, ed.
+Naomi Oreskes and John Krige (Cambridge: MIT Press, 2014), 273–316.

 ## Readings for *Option B*: Institutions and the Quantum Revolution